ascillitoe/Poseidon/README.md

-# CFD4turbo
+# Poseidon

-I'm currently setting compiler and lib locations in libs/OPS/scripts/source_intellaptop.
-You'll need to change the absolute directories here.
-Probably a better way to do this but it is working for now!
+This is a (very) basic prototype for a high order structured CFD code built on top of the [OPS](https://github.com/OP-DSL/OPS) parallelisation library.
+It is no longer under active development.

+## Notes
+Compiler and lib locations are currently set in libs/OPS/scripts/source_intellaptop.